 Alongside 24-hour care from our expert clinicians and support staff, the Adolescent Acute Residential Treatment (ART) Program offers a setting that helps our young patients focus on their recovery.

 Comfortable, shared bedrooms give our young patients a space they can make their own when they are focusing on treatment skills and school homework (when appropriate).
 Common areas are designed for leisure time as well as group treatment.

 Our classrooms and treatment areas are ideal for our small staff to patient ratios.
 Meals are prepared by program staff and supported by hospital clinical nutrition services.
 Patients have access to exercise resources, including regular fitness activities.

-The program has two locations, in East House on the Belmont campus and at McLean SouthEast in Middleborough.
+The ART is located at McLean SouthEast in Middleborough.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.

 Our residential program focuses on treating adolescents who have psychiatric issues and/or substance use issues and are able to safely manage on an unlocked unit.
 The ART is a voluntary program so patients must be willing to participate in treatment.

 Families are integral to treatment.
 We ask that they participate in two family meetings each week and also offer parent support groups.
 Parents are invited to visit and at a certain point are encouraged to take their child on passes to leave the campus.
 Clinical social workers are available regularly for phone feedback and consultation.